land fragmentation and effect

 1. The type of land ownership practice in an environment or community also affect the land issues of fragmentation

-2. We cannot talk about lands fragmentations fabrication oppose we cannot talk about lands fragmentations for professional purposes when the issue of land tenure system is also practice and environment so in a nutshell land tenure system is a very important Factor contributing to lands fragmentation read erosion here
+2. We cannot talk about lands fragmentations fabrication oppose we cannot talk about lands fragmentations for professional purposes when the issue of land tenure system is also practice and environment so in a nutshell land tenure system is a very important factor contributing to lands fragmentation read erosion here

 4. Overcrowding.